AnthonySteele/anthonysteele.github.io/StandardChecks.md

 There is lots to do  here, each package is unique.
 Ease of doing it depends on the package, and understanding them comes with experience.
 [In general, minor version increments are safe, but major versions may make breaking changes](http://semver.org/).

-If there are many, don't try to update all the packages at once, but do it in stages.
+If there are many packages to update, don't try to update all the packages at once, but do it in stages.
+Look for groups (e.g. all parts of the [AWS SDK](https://www.nuget.org/packages/AWSSDK.Core/) can and should be updated together)

 Be prepared to revert combinations that don't work, and learn what they are for future reference.

 Many packages have to be updated together.
 We currently use `Newtonsoft.Json.9.0.1` throughout, so updating packages that depend upon Newtonsoft.Json means updating it as well.